ccsb-scripps/AutoDock-GPU/doc/readme/readme_users.md

 Examples of output logs can be found under [examples/output](examples/output/).

 ## Supported arguments
-For a complete list of available arguments and their default values, check: [getparameters.cpp](host/src/getparameters.cpp)

 | Argument | Description                  | Default value |
 |:---------|:-----------------------------|--------------:|